 There’s a number of options for getting to Kinderdijk, including driving a car or taking a bus, but the most enjoyable option is to take the Waterbus from the Erasmusbrug wharf in Rotterdam.

 What we liked best about this transport option is that you get to have a scenic trip along the river, seeing more of Rotterdam along the way.
-Plus, dogs are welcome on board and even travel for free.
-We took the 10:35am ferry and returned on the 2:03pm ferry, giving us around 3 hours to explore Kinderdijk.
+Dogs are welcome on board as long as they are on a leash and even travel for free.

 Kinderdijk Entry Costs and Hours

 To walk (or cycle) around Kinderdijk, there is no entry charge.
 In fact, the walking and cycling path are open 24 hours per day.
-However, there is an entry fee if you want to go inside the two museum windmills and the information centre, including a film.
+However, there is an entry fee if you want to go inside the two museum windmills, visit the Wisboom pumping station, see the introductory film at the information centre, and board the tour boats.

 Walking around Kinderdijk